-Friendfactor helps straight friends become visible, vocal, and active allies in their communities.
+Friendfactor activates straight people to become visible and active allies in their workplace and campus communities.

 Joanne Sprague, Re-Founder and CEO

-Brian Elliot, Founder and Chairman of the Board
+Brian Elliot, Friendfactor Founder and Board Chair Emeritus

 Brian is a Principal at Elliot Strategy, where he helps foundations, nonprofits, and socially responsible companies design high-impact strategies and develop and launch new innovative new programs and products.
 He founded Friendfactor in 2009 and now serves as the Board Chair.
 Previously, Brian served as the Director of Entrepreneur Services at Endeavor Global, an international development venture philanthropy firm.
 His other prior experience spans multiple sectors, having worked at Bain & Company, The Bridgespan Group, and the Bill & Melinda Gates Foundation.
 Brian holds an MBA from Harvard Business School, an MPA from Harvard Kennedy School, and a BA in Public Policy from Stanford University.
 Brian is a winner of the SXSW 2012 Dewey Winburne Community Service Award, the 2010 Harvard Business School Social Entrepreneurship Fellowship, and Splashlife’s 30 Under 30: Civic Leaders Award.

 Over the last decade, Laila has worked with elected officials, candidates, and organizations to develop skills in training, messaging, polling and outreach.
-She is the Program Director of the Asian Pacific American Institute of Congressional Studies.
-Prior to that Laila worked with the Communication Workers of America’s campaigns, and spent two cycles with EMILY’s List in the Political Department.
-She also worked in Congress, in Candidate Recruitment at Progressive Majority, with the Democratic National Committee’s Office of Independent Expenditures, and interned with the Public Affairs department of MTV and the White House Office of Women’s Initiatives and Outreach.
-Laila received her undergraduate degree in Social Anthropology and Art History from Sarah Lawrence College.
-She has studied at the California College of Arts and Crafts and the Aegean Center for Fine Arts and has a Masters in Arts in Art History, Connoisseurship and the History of the Art Market from Christie’s Education.
+She is in charge of outreach and engagement towards Asian Americans and Pacific Islanders for the Democratic National Committee.
+Prior to that Laila worked as Policy and Program Director at APAICS working with the Asian and Pacific Islander Members of Congress.
+She has previously worked with the Communication Workers of America’s campaigns and spent two election cycles with EMILY’s List in the Political Department.
+She also worked in Congress, in Candidate Recruitment at Progressive Majority, and with the Democratic National Committee’s Office of Independent Expenditures.
+Laila received her undergraduate degree from Sarah Lawrence College and holds a Masters in Arts in Art History, Connoisseurship and the History of the Art Market from Christie’s Education.
 Laila is a devoted fan of the Mets, the Jets and pie.